-AEO is the emerging strategy to get your business cited in AI-generated answers on ChatGPT, Gemini, Perplexity, and other AI search engines.
-The good news for small businesses: AI engines prioritize local relevance and specific expertise — which is exactly what you have.
-And AEO doesn’t replace local SEO.
+AEO is the emerging strategy to get your business cited in AI-generated answers on ChatGPT, Gemini, Perplexity, and Google AI Overviews.
+The good news for small businesses: AI engines prioritize local relevance and specific expertise, which is exactly what you have.
+AEO doesn’t replace local SEO.
 It complements it.
+Below is the full playbook, our answer engine optimization pricing plans, and how we work as an AEO consultant with service businesses across Canada.

 The short version